 Getting into the concentration bubble can be a bit difficult if there’s stuff going on in the background.
 Playing music or listening to podcasts can help if you work in the type of environment where that is an option, but sometimes it’s just another thing for the brain to process.

 If you need something to block out the background without becoming a distraction in its own right, playing some ambient sounds might help.
 YouTube has lots of study-type tracks which range from white static noise, beach sounds, and rivers flowing.
-Ambient sound websites, like A Soft Murmur, allow you to mix different elements of background noise to get exactly what you need.
+Ambient sound websites, like The Sea Cast, allow you to mix different elements of background noise to get exactly what you need.

 Take a couple of minutes.
 Breathe.
 It might sound strange, but taking a proper break can actually give you more time.
 It hits the reset button, improves focus, and hopefully gives your brain a bit more space to work on the things it needs to.